ibnsamy96/aqsar.link/README.md

 `live-server --port=8080 --entry-file=./index.html`

 ## License
-I don't know what does this section mean but it seems cool to have one ib the readme file 🚶‍♂️
+I don't know what to write in here but it seems cool to have a licence section in the readme file 🚶‍♂️